 This course considers geometry from several perspectives: the classical, axiomatic approach, analytic methods linking geometry to algebra, and the modern theory of geometric transformations.
 Topics include Euclidean and non-Euclidean geometries, constructions, similarity, trigonometry, transformations, and symmetries.
 The history of geometry and key historical figures in its development are emphasized, as are connections between geometry and other branches of mathematics.
-Prerequisite: Math 127 or approval of the department chairperson.
-Alternate years: Offered Spring 2016.
+Prerequisite: Math 127 or approval of the math department chairperson.
+Alternate years: Offered Spring 2018.

-MATH 237 - Applied Linear Algebra (3)
+MATH 237 - Mathematical Methods for the Physical Sciences (3)

-Introduction to linear algebra and its applications in the physical sciences.
-Topics include matrices, systems of linear equations, Gaussian elimination, determinants, Cramer's rule, vector algebra, vector spaces, inner product spaces, linear transformations and operators, change of basis, the matrix of a linear transformation, eigenvalues and eigenvectors, and diagonalization.
-Examples from the physical sciences and engineering will be emphasized throughout the course.
-Prerequisite: Math 130.
+An introduction to a broad spectrum of mathematical techniques essential to the solution of advanced problems in the physical sciences.
+Topics include matrices, systems of linear equations, eigenvalues and eigenvectors, an overview of complex variables, Fourier series, and special functions.
+Examples and applications from the physical sciences and engineering will be emphasized throughout the course.
+Prerequisite: MATH 130 or approval of the mathematics department chairperson.
 Offered fall semesters.